 Thank you for considering making a donation that will make a material difference to a gifted student in Africa who would otherwise miss out on a tertiary education, benefiting the individual, their family and their community for a lifetime.
+See what other donors say.
 Zero donations go on admin, thanks to the generous support of individuals and organisations, providing pro bono services and covering admin costs separately.

 So every donation makes a real difference.
 To give an idea of scholarships awarded, tuition fees in Malawi range from MWK400,000 to MWK550,000 (GBP £430 to £590) per year.
 In Tanzania average tuition fees run at TZS 1.5 million (GBP £515) per year.